1.1 The name of the Club shall be West London Penguin Swimming and Water Polo Club.

 14.4 The financial transactions of the Club shall be recorded by the Treasurer in such manner as the Committee thinks fit.

-14.6 The Treasurer shall provide a statement of the Club’s accounts to the Committee at least quarterly and shall provide a Profit and Loss statement, together with a Balance Sheet to the Annual General Meeting.
+14.6 The Treasurer shall provide a Profit and Loss statement, together with a Balance Sheet to the Annual General Meeting.

-15.3 Any property remaining after the discharge of the debts and liabilities of the Club shall be given to a charity or charities, or other non-profit making organisation having objectives similar to those of the Club, for the furtherance of such objectives, nominated by the last Committee.
+17.3 Any property remaining after the discharge of the debts and liabilities of the Club shall be given to a charity or charities, (or other non-profit making organisation having objectives similar to those of the Club, for the furtherance of such objects) nominated by the last Committee.